China's Sichuan to restrict new hydro projects over 2016-2020

-An earthquake of magnitude 6.2 struck the Himalayan region of Tibet on Monday, the U.S. Geological Survey said.

-SHANGHAI The hydropower-rich province of Sichuan in southwest China will restrict dam construction in the coming five years and work to improve electric grid planning in a bid to cut waste.
+SHANGHAI (Reuters) - The hydropower-rich province of Sichuan in southwest China will restrict dam construction in the coming five years and work to improve electric grid planning in a bid to cut waste.

 In policy proposals published on its website, the provincial government said it would ban small-scale hydropower development and severely restrict medium-sized plants over the 2016-2020 period.
 The powers of local authorities to approve new projects will also be curbed.